 If you’re still worried about not wanting to pretend to enjoy sex when you don’t really want it, then I have 4 words for you: Get in the mood!
 Send the kids to bed early, light candles, put on some music, have a glass of wine, and turn the lights down low.
 If romance is what you need, then do whatever it takes to put some romance in the air.
 Realistically, we have to realize that not every time we have sex will be magical.
 Not every time will have fireworks.
 And not every time will be as earth-shattering as it seems in the movies.
 But every time is still a chance to love your spouse well and become more connected with him.

 3. Save Time and Energy for Him–the Love of Your Life.

 There have been plenty of times when I’ve been too tired to have sex.
 It’s late at night when I finally fall into bed, and I want more than anything to just close my eyes and drift off into dreamland.
 But then I see my husband next to me, wide awake and ready to hold me close…and I feel awful that I can’t stay awake.
 Over the years, I’ve come to understand the importance of saving time and energy for my husband.
 When I go go go between my job, kids, and housework, I’m completely spent by the end of the day.
 So if I really want my relationship with my husband to continue growing, then I have to intentionally save time and effort to love him well and have sex.

 And if I save time and energy I usually don’t have a problem getting in the mood!

+Still feel like your husband doesn’t understand your differences when it comes to wanting sex?
+Enlighten him.
 If you need more tips on how to love your husband well, check out Lists to Love By for Busy Wives!